 Machine Learning – Background

-Until only recently even though Machine Learning term got coined in 1950’s; It remained largely confined to academia.
-As on date disappointingly machine learning is becoming rocket science kind of complex subject and more accessible to developers as their tool.
+Even though Machine Learning term got coined in 1950’s, It remained largely confined to academia.
+Only recently machine learning came to limelight but disappointingly it is becoming rocket science kind of complex subject and more accessible to developers as their tool.
 Tools like TensorFlow an open-source machine learning framework, is brining machine learning to everyone though.

 Machine learning has evolved from Artificial Intelligence’s subset to Its own domain.
 It has reached to an inflection point – at least in terms of messaging.
 I remember in my school days as part of statistics class we were told something about AI and ML and we laughed then in the 1990s.